kbrw/stemex/README.md

 The format is compatible with snowball test files and contains by default all the tests from the snowball website but you can easily add tests for your own snowball algorithm.

+# CONTRIBUTING

+Hi, and thank you for wanting to contribute.
+Please refer to the centralized informations available at: https://github.com/kbrw#contributing